 If you don’t have the AllTrails app you might want to check it out, I really love mine.
 It records your progress and is a great way to search for hikes that are nearby and gives you difficulty measurements.
-According to AllTrails today’s hike was around 3.35 miles and had a total elevation gain of about 253 feet including undulations.
-That put the high point at around 6, 552 feet which was actually at the trailhead.
-I was also moving for a total of 1 hours and 29 minutes.
+According to AllTrails today’s hike was around 1.94 miles and had a total elevation gain of about 253 feet including undulations.
+That put the high point at around 6,435 feet.
+I was also moving for a total of 50 minutes.

 I am a Pro member of Alltrails and love it.
 If you are interested in the platform, please consider using my affiliate link for AllTrails.
 It gives me a small commission with no extra cost to you.

 The accidental loop that I took to begin the hike was a bit challenging.
 The trail took be down beneath the campground and took me across the middle of the hill on a narrow path.
 When I came up on the other side of the trail near the campground there was a trail closed sign so I am not sure if this trail was really open.

 The proper side of the loop was wider and a bit easier to handle.
 There was some elevation gain and a rocky path but it isn’t overly challenging.
 For those who aren’t comfortable on trails there might be a bit a tough spot on the far western section of the loops where the trail narrows a bit.
 Overall, I think most moderately experienced hikers will be able to handle the trail.

 For the most part the trails are hard packed dirt but as you get closer to some of the inclines get a little rocky.
 The trail on the eastern hill his pretty narrow as you go up the hill.
 I would suggest a good pair of hiking shoes or boots that have some grip to help with traction on the inclines and rocky sections.